jimkang/rainbow-of-burdens/README.md

-pipes
+dimensions
 ==================

-View pipes as defined in a Trello board.
+View dimensions as defined in a Trello board.

 Installation
 ------------